ATMatrix/dbot-infrastructure/worker/README.md

 cd worker && npm install
 ~~~
 ## Run
-First you need config the worker with information of a scheduler, an account and AI provider in the form defined under the `config/` fold.
+First you need config the worker with information of a scheduler, an account and AI provider in the form defined under the `config/` fold properly.
 Then:
 ~~~
 node index.js
 ~~~